Adarsh-Rajesh669/Face-Tracking-Stepper-Motor-System-Using-STM32F401RE-OpenCV-and-RTOS/README.md

-# Face-Tracking Stepper Motor System Using STM32F401RE and OpenCV
+#  Face-Tracking Stepper Motor System Using STM32F401RE, OpenCV and RTOS

 This project demonstrates a real-time face-tracking system by integrating computer vision and embedded control.
 A webcam detects the position of a human face using OpenCV and the Haar cascade algorithm.
-Based on the face’s position, the system sends direction commands to an STM32F401RE microcontroller over UART, which in turn rotates a stepper motor to track the face movement.
+Based on the face’s position, the system sends direction commands to an STM32F401RE microcontroller over UART, which in turn rotates a stepper motor to track the face movement and it also measures humidity and pressure using dht111 sensor.

 ## 🔧 System Overview